Derbyshire Dales District Council

 Derbyshire Dales District Council has a number of partners who deliver services on our behalf.
 If these partners have access to and process personal data these are classed as third party processors.

-Arvato CRM Solutions who are based in Chesterfield deliver benefits administration and collect business rates and council tax on behalf of the Council.
-Arvato also process receipt of monies for the Council and accounts payable.
+Chesterfield Borough Council delivers benefits administration and collect business rates and council tax on behalf of the Council.
+Chesterfield Borough Council also process receipt of monies for the Council and accounts payable.

 Serco are contracted to deliver domestic and commercial waste collections for properties within the district.
 Serco employees only have property details and do not routinely have access to personal data.
 Occasionally customer data will be shared with Serco employees to resolve issues.
 This will be provided in a safe and secure manner.